 Pita Bread

 Pita’s maybe the most interesting of the bunch.
-It’s sometimes called “pocket bread” since you can tear off an end.
-As a Middle Eastern bread it’s often stuffed with falafel, hummus, veggies, and hot sauce.
+It’s sometimes called “pocket bread” since you can tear off an end and stuff the inside with your favorite fillings.
+As a Middle Eastern bread, pita’s most common fillings are falafel, hummus, veggies, tahini, and hot sauce.
 Finding a falafel place that makes its own pita should be on your bucket list, since commercial brands just don’t compare.

 Mexican Tortillas

-Corn tortillas are one of the most important staples of Mexican cooking.
-Walk around any Mexican neighborhood in the morning and eventually you’ll hear the squeaky machine of of your local tortilla shop, churning out a fresh hot tortilla every second or two.
+Corn tortillas rank among the most important staples of Mexican cooking.
+Walk around any Mexican neighborhood in the morning and you’ll hear the squeaky machine of a local tortilla shop, popping out a fresh hot tortilla every second or two.
 You can buy ten or twenty for an improbably tiny amount of money, which they’ll wrap in paper.
 I think the only way to buy tortillas is to get them fresh or to make them yourself using masa harina cornflour.
-Tortillas are made into freshly fried corn chips, and also appear in a wide variety of popular Mexican dishes the most obvious being tacos.
+You can slice up and fry tortillas into delicious corn chips.
+Several popular Mexican dishes—including tacos and enfrijoladas—use corn tortillas as a primary ingredient.

-Wheat tortillas are a more recent invention but for many people they’re a much more enticing options.
-Because wheat contains gluten wheat tortillas can be made much larger than corn tortillas.
+Wheat tortillas are a more recent invention, which many people prefer over corn.
+Because wheat contains gluten, wheat tortillas can be made much larger than corn tortillas.
 This in turn makes them suitable for burritos and an infinite assortment of vegan wraps.

 Indian Flat Breads

 No region of the world has a longer or more impressive cooking history than India.
-But because conventional ovens didn’t show up in India until modern times (and aren’t even found in many Indian kitchens today), loaf-style breads never became part of this cuisine.
-So Indian chefs channeled their bread energy into a vast variety of flatbreads, some cooked on skillets, some in tandoori ovens, and some deep-fried.
-It’s safe to say that India is the preeminent flatbread cuisine.
+But because conventional ovens didn’t show up in India until modern times (and still aren’t found in many Indian kitchens today), loaf-style breads never became part of this cuisine.
+So Indian chefs channeled their bread-baking aspirations into a vast variety of flatbreads, some cooked on skillets, some in tandoori ovens, and some deep-fried.
+It’s safe to say that Indian cooking is the preeminent flatbread cuisine.

 Some flatbreads like chapati and naan are deliberately bland and meant to accompany spicy main courses.
 But the majority of Indian flatbreads are remarkably flavorful and incorporate a multitude of delightful textures.
-Most Indian flatbreads are vegan-friendly, except for naan which traditionally contains milk.
+Most Indian flatbreads are vegan-friendly, like naan or parathas, may contain dairy ingredients like yogurt, ghee, or paneer.

-The classic Ethiopian meal involves several types of spicy stew poured into large dollops atop a gigantic “injera” pancake, which is about the size of a pizza.
-Injera is made from whole grain teff, which is even more protein-rich than wheat.
-It’s a very sour bread because the batter ferments for a day or more before being cooked into injera.
+The classic Ethiopian meal involves several types of spicy stew scooped out as dollops atop a gigantic “Injera” pancake, which is about the size of a pizza.
+Injera is made from whole grain teff, which contains even more protein-rich than wheat.
+It’s a very sour bread because the batter ferments for a day or more before being cooked.

 Go out of your way to try Ethiopian food, since it’s super vegan-friendly and unlike any other world cuisine.